During a recent trip to Nashville, Tennessee Livings People and Places editor Tommy Black dropped by the Country Music Hall of Fame.

 That story haunted me as I wandered around the Country Music Hall of Fame rotunda.
 Part of the Country Music Hall of Fame and Museum (www.countrymusichalloffame.com) in Nashville, the soaring circular room holds more than 100 bronze plaques each dedicated to a singer, songwriter, musician, or group who helped move country music from the front porch to the world stage.

 Don was inducted into the Hall of Fame in 2001, and his plaque adorns the hall’s curving wall alongside others honoring legends such as Bob Wills, Minnie Pearl, Johnny Cash and Roy Rogers (who made it in twice, once with the Original Sons of the Pioneers and then again by himself).

 The fruits of their labors line the Museum’s walkways and fill its exhibit cases.
 Hundreds of gleaming framed albums cover the “Gold Record Wall.”
-Crowds gather around Elvis’s gold plated piano and gadget-filled limousine, and snap pictures of Hank Williams’ guitars and cowboy hats in the “Family Tradition: The Williams Family Legacy” exhibit.
+Crowds gather around Elvis’s gold plated piano and gadget-filled limousine car service, and snap pictures of Hank Williams’ guitars and cowboy hats in the “Family Tradition: The Williams Family Legacy” exhibit.

 Scheduled to run through 2009, the exhibit features the largest collection of clothes, instruments, furniture, photos, and genuinely weird knick-knacks ever gathered from the Williams family.
 There’s the white tuxedo Hank Jr. wore when he performed as a teenager on the Ed Sullivan Show; a group of stuffed squirrels holding tiny instruments and arranged like his father’s “Drifting Cowboys” band, and flower cards and condolence notes his mother Audrey saved from Hank Sr.’s funeral in 1953.